epicnewt/pla-outbreak-searcher/README.md

 # MMO Searcher App

-A flutter project for v1.0.2 path finding.
+A flutter project for v1.0.2 and v1.1.x path finding.

 ## Disclaimer